 Vision Rehabilitation Therapist

 Shawnna Armstrong started as a Vision Rehabilitation Therapist (VRT) at AVRE in November 2014.
 She received her M.S.
 Degree in Vision Rehabilitation Therapy from Salus University in 2013.
 Prior to attending Salus University she worked as the Case work Coordinator for a non-profit Blind Association in Pa.
-She became a Certified Vision Rehabilitation Therapist in 2015 and is currently working on her LVT certification.
+She became a Certified Vision Rehabilitation Therapist in 2015 and a Certified Low Vision Therapist in 2019.

 Orientation and Mobility Specialist

 Jeff joined AVRE in 2018 as an Orientation and Mobility Specialist.
 He graduated from Adrian College in 2010 with a Bachelors' Degree in Psychology and went on to earn a Masters' Degree in Orientation and Mobility from Western Michigan University in 2018.
 Jeff is credentialed by the Academy of Certification of Vision Rehabilitation and Educational Professionals (ACVREP).